BruceZhang1993/piping/README.md

 ## More pipes

-Click here to see more demostration of pipes.
+Click [here](https://github.com/shinado/piping/wiki/5.-How-Piping-save-your-life) to see more demonstration of pipes.

 ## Contribute to pipe store

 You can easily write pipes and submit onto pipe store.
-Click here for more information.
+Click [here](https://github.com/shinado/piping/wiki) for more information.

 ## Copyright